Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

 \section{Introduction}

-$S^1$ factor plays important roles in the study of geometry and topology of positive scalar curvature.
-The famous Georch conjecture, resolved in \cite{ref24} by Gromov-Lawson and in \cite{ref21} by Schoen-Yau, states $T^n$, completely constructed by $S^1$ factor, is such a typical manifold which admits no positive scalar curvature metric.
-One of the major advantage of the $S^1$ factor is that it can be used in the descending arguement combining with the minimal hypersurface technique.
-The descending arguement was first proposed by Schoen-Yau in \cite{ref21}.
-They observed a stable minimal hypersurface in the codimension 1 homology class of a positive scalar curvature manifold must have positive Yamabe quotient.
-This codimension 1 homology class is always assigned to be the Poincare Dual of 1-dimensional cohomology class, which can be regarded as $S^1$ factor in an abstract sense.
-Later in \cite{ref25}, Schick noted by taking cup product of such $S^1$ factor $(n-2)$ times would yield complete topological condition to obstruct the existence of a positive scalar curvature (PSC) metric.
-By this observation, he gave counterexample of the unstable Gromov-Lawson-Rosenberg conjecture.
-The construction in \cite{ref25} was later generalized to the notion of \textit{SYS} manifold.
+The $S^1$ factor plays important roles in the study of geometry and topology of manifolds with positive scalar curvature (PSC).
+The famous Georch conjecture, resolved in \cite{ref24} by Gromov-Lawson and in \cite{ref21} by Schoen-Yau, states $T^n$, completely constructed by $S^1$ factors, is such a typical manifold which admits no PSC metric.
+One of the major advantages of the $S^1$ factor is that it can be used in the descending argument combined with the minimal hypersurface technique.
+The descending argument was first proposed by Schoen-Yau in \cite{ref21}.
+They observed that a stable minimal hypersurface in the codimension 1 homology class of a PSC manifold must have positive Yamabe quotient.
+This codimension 1 homology class is always assigned to be the Poincare Dual of a 1-dimensional cohomology class, which can be regarded as an $S^1$ factor in an abstract sense.
+Later in \cite{ref25}, Schick noted that taking cup products of such an $S^1$ factor $(n-2)$ times will yield a complete topological condition to obstruct the existence of a PSC metric.
+By this observation, he gave a counterexample to the unstable Gromov-Lawson-Rosenberg conjecture.
+The construction in \cite{ref25} was later generalized to the notion of the Schoen-Yau-Schick (\textit{SYS}) manifold.

-The $S^1$ factors are also widely used in geometric problems related to positive scalar curvature.
-It was first observed in \cite{ref4} by Fischer-Colbrie and Schoen that an appropriate warped product of the stable minimal hypersurface with $S^1$ carries positive scalar curvature metric, it was then developed by Gromov and Lawson to a torical symmetrization technique to estimate the Lipshitz constant of non-zero degree map from a PSC manifold to a fixed model model in \cite{ref6}.
-Recently, Gromov observed such symmetrization method can be used to prove width estimate of Riemannian band in his notable paper\cite{ref7}, and many breakthroughs have been made following this strategy recently (For example, see \cite{ref3}\cite{ref9}\cite{ref26}\cite{ref27}).
+The $S^1$ factors are also widely used in geometric problems related to PSC.
+It was first observed in \cite{ref4} by Fischer-Colbrie and Schoen that an appropriate warped product of a stable minimal hypersurface in a PSC manifold with $S^1$ carries a PSC metric.
+Later in \cite{ref6}, Gromov and Lawson generalized this argument to a torical symmetrization technique, obtaining Lipschitz estimates for non-zero degree maps from PSC manifolds to the Euclidean unit sphere.
+More recently, Gromov's seminal work \cite{ref7} revealed how this symmetrization approach leads to powerful width estimates for Riemannian bands, and many breakthroughs have been made following this strategy recently (For example, see \cite{ref3}\cite{ref9}\cite{ref26}\cite{ref27}).